SantiSB/media-player/README.md

 # Media Player

 :wave: Welcome !
-I have created a simple media player using React and MUI.
+I have created a simple media player using HTML, CSS and JavaScript.
 Check it out :point_down:

 :soccer: Here you can see the moment when Argentina won the FIFA World Cup 	:trophy: